hadi-jabbari/SlimMessageBus/README.md

 }
 ```

-The domain handler (well, really the consumer) is obtained from the dependency resolver at the time of event publication.
+The domain event handler (consumer) is obtained from the dependency resolver at the time of event publication.
 It can be scoped (per web request, per unit of work) as configured in your favorite DI container.

 Somewhere in your domain layer, the domain event gets raised: